exogee-technology/graphweaver/src/examples/rest-with-auth/README.md

 AUTH_PRIVATE_KEY_PEM_BASE64="base64_encoded_pem_private_key"
 ```

-You will be able to login using one of the following credentials:
+You will be able to log in using one of the following credentials:

 ```javascript
     { username: 'luke', password: 'lightsaber123' },